vscode-neovim/vscode-neovim/README.md

 * When you type some commands they may be substituted for the another, like ```:write``` will be replaced by ```:Write```.
 This is normal.
 * File/tab/window management (```:w```/```q```/etc...) commands are substituted and mapped to vscode actions.
 If you're using some custom commands/custom mappings to them, you might need to rebind them to call vscode actions instead.
 See reference links below for examples if you want to use custom keybindngs/commands. **DO NOT** use vim ```:w```, etc... in scripts/keybindings, they won't work.
 * It's good idea to backup and move your init.vim file and start with new one until #25 is done
+* It's better to use spaces instead of tabs for file indent. `<C-v>` is broken for tab indents

 ## VSCode specific features and differences